npm install

 }

-The Concise Form of NGSI-LD can easy be validated with JSON-Schema, when the context
+The Concise Form of NGSI-LD can easy be validated with JSON-Schema, when the context is ignored, as shown here.

 This can be validated by